 Some strategies include:

 - Use an advent calendar to focus on the birth of Christ.
 You can download one.
-You can make an easy one on your normal calendar.
+You can make an easy one with some Steam train calendars.
 For the last few years I’ve actually cut a printed out the Christmas story into 25 sections.
 Each night I hide the chronologically ordered section, and give an easy clue to the kids to find it.
 As they find them day after day, they tape the story together and read as we go.
 It’s hard to miss the Christmas story when you read it for 25 days straight!

 - Consider only one meaningful gift instead of many small ones for each child or combined.